-Kyler Murray Rumors: Star Wants 'Big-Time Money' from A's Amid Meeting
+Conflicting Reports Surround Kyler Murray's Request for More Money from A's

 Bleacher Report's Matt Miller polled scouts and executives who said the quarterback "would be a lock as a first-round pick in the 2019 NFL draft."

-For this reason, Murray is reportedly expected to declare for the NFL draft before Monday's deadline, according to Susan Slusser of the San Francisco Chronicle.
+For this reason, Murray is reportedly expected to declare for the NFL draft before Monday's deadline, according to Slusser.

 Still, the Athletics won't let their highly regarded prospect go down without a fight.
 Jon Heyman of Fancred discussed his value on the baseball field: